USS Vincennes (CG-49): Iran Air Flight 655

 On 3 July 1988, Vincennes, under the command of Captain Will Rogers III, was on patrol when it was reported that Iranian Revolutionary Guard gunboats had attacked a Pakistani merchant vessel.
 Vincennes deployed one of her helicopters to investigate.
 Shortly thereafter, Rogers ordered his ship to move off station 50 mi to the north.
 The destroyer flotilla commander ordered Vincennes to return to her original station.
 Vincennes's helicopter had followed the Revolutionary Guard gunboats into Iranian waters, and while maintaining contact with the boats, came under gunfire from the Iranians.

 The helicopter crew reported that they had come under fire.
 With that report, Rogers turned his ship around and, with the frigate Elmer Montgomery, moved to intercept the gunboats.
 In doing so, Vincennes crossed into Iranian waters herself.
 As the U.S. ships approached, the Iranian gunboats maneuvered in what Rogers claimed was a threatening fashion.
 Rogers requested permission to fire.
 Command, not knowing that Vincennes had crossed into Iranian waters, granted permission.
 Vincennes and Elmer Montgomery commenced fire upon the gunboats at 9:43 a.m., scoring several hits on the gunboats, sinking two and damaging another.

 While Vincennes was firing on the Iranian gunboats, confusion reigned aboard the ship—the tracking of aircraft in the area had become muddled between Vincennes and other U.S. ships.
 Crucially, Vincennes misidentified an Iran Air Airbus A300 civilian airliner, Iran Air Flight 655 (IR655), as an attacking F-14 Tomcat fighter aircraft.
 IR655 was climbing at the time, and her IFF transponder was on the Mode III civilian code rather than on the purely military Mode II, as recorded by Vincennes's own shipboard Aegis Combat System.

 After issuing multiple radio challenges and receiving no response from the aircraft, Vincennes's crew commenced the process to engage it.
-The naval officer responsible for authorizing a missile launch, the watch's Anti-Air Warfare Coordinator (AAWC), pushed wrong buttons no fewer than five times in response to a system message to select a weapon.
-In the meantime, the officer in charge of firing missiles, the watch's Missile System Supervisor (MSS), pushed "REQUEST RADIATION ASSIGN" no fewer than 22 times, all without effect due to the AAWC not completing the appropriate process at his console.
+The naval officer responsible for authorizing a missile launch, the watch's Anti-Air Warfare Coordinator (AAWC), pushed wrong buttons at least five times in response to a system message to select a weapon.
+In the meantime, the officer in charge of firing missiles, the watch's Missile System Supervisor (MSS), pushed "REQUEST RADIATION ASSIGN" at least 22 times, all without effect due to the AAWC not completing the appropriate process at his console.
 The AAWC finally selected the correct input at his console, allowing the MSS to again push "REQUEST RADIATION ASSIGN" and continue the process.